jamesslinger/SpeedtestTweet/README.md

 then tweets the speedtest results to my bot account.
 I was going to tag my ISP in the tweet however decided against it for now :)

 In the future I'm going to add the results to a database and display them in some form of visualization graph.
 TBC.

+NOTE: included in this repo are 2 versions - the initial desktop version I created using selenium on my Windows PC and the final version that's detailed above.

+Thanks,
+James